 Insert hook into stitch, yoh, draw through stitch (2 loops on hook), yoh and draw through both loops on hook.

-Insert hook into stitch, yoh, draw through stitch (2 loops on hook), insert hook into next stitch, yoh and draw through stitch (3 loops on hook), yoh and pull through all 3 stitches on hook.
+Insert hook into the first stitch, yoh, draw yarn through stitch (2 loops on hook).
+Then insert hook into the next stitch, yoh and draw yarn through stitch (3 loops on hook).
+Then yoh and draw yarn through all 3 loops on the hook.

 Pattern

-Below is the chart for one bunting triangle.
+Below is the chart for one bunting triangle (21 stitches x 21 rows).
 1 square is 1 dc.
+Begin in the bottom right-hand corner with stitch 1 and row 1.

 Using yarn A and 5mm hook, ch21 +1 for turning.

-Row 1 (ws) Starting in the second chain from the hook (pic 1) work 10dc, colour change to yarn B in last pull through of st 10 (pic 2), 1dc (trapping and carrying the white yarn A inside the red yarn B stitch), drop yarn B and colour change to yarn A in last pull through of the st (pic3), 10dc to end (pic 4) (21 stitches).
+Row 1 (rs) Starting in the second chain from the hook, work 10dc, then colour change to yarn B in the last pull through of the 10th dc.
+Work 1dc in the red yarn B and colour change to yarn A in the last pull through of this stitch.
+Then work 10dc to end.
+(21 stitches).
 Ch1 and turn.

-Row 2 (rs) Starting in the first stitch directly underneath the ch1, dcdec (pics 5&6), 8dc, drop yarn A and pick up yarn B from previous row and colour change to yarn B, work 1dc (trapping and carrying the white yarn A inside the red yarn B stitch), drop yarn B and colour change to yarn A, work 10dc to end (20 stitches).
+Row 2 (ws) Starting in the first stitch directly underneath the ch1, dc2tog, then work 8dc, changing to yarn B in the last pull through of the 8th dc.
+Work 1dc in the red yarn B and colour change to yarn A in the last pull through of this stitch.
+Then work 10dc to end.
+(20 stitches).
 Ch1 and turn.

-Row 3 (ws) Starting in the first stitch directly underneath the ch1, dcdec, 8dc, drop yarn A and pick up yarn B from previous row and colour change to yarn B, work 1dc (trapping and carrying the white yarn A inside the red yarn B stitch), drop yarn B and colour change to yarn A, work 9dc to end (19 stitches).
+Row 3 (rs) Starting in the first stitch directly underneath the ch1, dc2tog, then work 8dc, changing to yarn B in the last pull through of the 8th dc.
+Work 1dc in the red yarn B and colour change to yarn A in the last pull through of this stitch.
+Then work 9dc to end.
+(19 stitches).
 Ch1 and turn.

 Rows 2 and 3 make up the repeat pattern for rows 4 to 7 with the following stitch number changes:

-Row 9 (ws) Starting in the first stitch directly underneath the ch1, dcdec, then work 5dc trapping the carried red yarn from the previous row within the stitches (pic 9), work 7dc to end of row and colour change / rejoin yarn A in the pull through of the last stitch (pic 10), cut off Yarn B leaving a tail to weave in (13 stitches).
-Ch1 and turn
+Row 9 (rs) Starting in the first stitch directly underneath the ch1, dc2tog, then work 12dc to end, trapping the carried red yarn from the previous row (within the first dc2tog and 5dc).
+Colour change to yarn A in the last pull through of the last stitch.
+Cut off Yarn B leaving a tail to weave in (13 stitches).
+Ch1 and turn.

 Rows 2 and 3 make up the repeat pattern for rows 10 to 19 with the following stitch number changes: